TuckerDesk/TuckerDesk/README.md

 Open your prefered way of interacting with MySQL (PHPMyAdmin or CLI) and create a new user with permissions to create and write to tables.
 You can also create a new database.

 Open your browser and navigate to `localhost` or where you clone TuckerDesk and follow the installation guide.

+## Troubleshooting

+*I am getting "access denied" after setting the MySQL password!*

+Make sure that the new user you made has all permissions on MySQL.